Seneral/FlagPlayer/README.md

 1. On Windows: Execute /server/CorsServer.bat
 2. On Linux: Execute /server/CorsServer.sh
 3. Note your local server adress as displayed in the console, usually http://localhost:8080
-4. Open the settings in the webpage (gear open right)
+4. Open the settings in FlagPlayer (gear top right)
 5. Enter local server adress into the Cors Server field
 6. Reload page and enjoy comments